 Sleep Disturbances (According to Traditional Chinese Medicine, awakening between 2-3 AM could be a sign of the liver attempting to remove toxic waste.
 Certain parasites stimulate or exit the anus at night, causing intense itching.)

-Removing Them from Your Body, Step by Step:
+How To Get Rid of Parasites from Your Body, Step by Step:

 A Different Approach